 If you remember when you were a kid you had a great relationship with your imagination.
 You had a “special friend” you would talk to and you would play with your toys and make up games along the way.

 Most adults brush this aside and say, “Oh my kid has such a silly imagination”.
 It’s too bad that so many parents devalue this instead of encouraging it.
 Look at any child as they play and you will see that you don’t have to do much with them but watch them and ensure that they don’t hurt themselves.

 Just put them in a playground with some toys and they will entertain themselves for hours with all kinds of games to keep them busy.

 When teenagers start playing too many video games, watching TV, eating too much, or getting into other trouble, it mostly stems from boredom.
 It’s at that moment where a teenager gives up that connection they had with their imagination and just becomes lazy.
 Many parents are concerned with the lack of motivation their kids have and fail to realize that it’s because they’re not helping their teenager solidify their relationship with their imagination.
 Ironically, because most parents don’t have a good relationship with their own imagination, they can’t come up with any ideas to help their kids.

 What To Do

 Here are some ways to help spark your teenager’s imagination by asking them questions that open up creative ways of thinking.
 I call this “Top Three”.

 1. Ask your teenager to list the top three things that excite them the most.
-You can say something like, “Besides watching TV, playing video games, or hanging out on Facebook or MySpace, what are the top three things that you would love to do?”
+You can say something like, “Besides watching TV, playing video games, or hanging out on social media, what are the top three things that you would love to do?”